Interactivity

 Next, we need to detect when the user hovers over a section or focuses a link.
 We can use an event listener to listen for the hover and focus events.

 Event handlers are similar to regular attributes, but their name usually starts with on- and they accept closures as values.
 The closure will be called whenever the event it listens for is triggered.
-When an event is triggered, information about the event is passed to the closure though the Event structure.
+When an event is triggered, information about the event is passed to the closure through the Event structure.

 Let's create a onmouseenter event listener in the StoryListing component: